hassio-addons/addon-ssh/README.md

   - Many more security tweaks, *this addon passes all [ssh-audit] checks without warnings!*
     ![Result of SSH-Audit](images/ssh-audit.png)
-- Comes with compatibility mode option to allow older clients to connect.
+- Comes with an SSH compatibility mode option to allow older clients to connect.
 - SFTP support is disabled by default but is user configurable.
 - Compatible if Hass.io was installed via the generic Linux installer.
 - Username is configurable, so `root` is no longer mandatory.